Why include us in your Will

 Fortunately, the surgery saved her life, but Bronnach now lives with constant fatigue, shortness of breath and cannot work.

 Our research helped develop pioneering heart surgery techniques so that people like Bronnach can survive.
 Now our researchers are finding ways to make damaged heart tissue regenerate, so that in future we can mend hearts like Bronnach’s too.

-The fight against heart disease isn't over and we will continue to fund innovative research to find better ways of preventing and treating it.
+The fight against heart and circulatory diseases isn't over and we will continue to fund innovative research to find better ways of preventing and treating it.
 Think what a gift in your Will could achieve.
-Whatever size of gift you make, your support will help us beat heart disease.
+Whatever size of gift you make, your support will help us beat the suffering.

 Contact us to find out more about how to support our work in your Will.

 We are part of Remember a Charity - together with charities across the country we encourage more people to remember the causes close to them in their Will.